raitonoberu/sptlrx/README.md

 4. Scroll down to the `Request Headers`, right click the `cookie` field and select `Copy value`.
 5. Paste it when you are asked.

 Another way to set cookie is to set the `SPOTIFY_COOKIE` enviroment variable.
-You can always clear cookie by running `sptlrx --clear`.
+You can always clear cookie by running `sptlrx clear`.

 ## Information